 The real estate industry has some of the most talented, influential and dynamic women in the world.
 However, there are still not enough women in top jobs in real estate.
 Only 14% of speakers at European real estate events are female.
 A new organisation is trying to address this issue.
 But the above exemplars of influential women show what success can look like.
 With an increasing number of women taking centre stage in the sector, it will encourage more women to pursue a career in real estate.

-If you are interested in discussing any hiring plans or opportunities for Construction and Architecture professionals, please contact our Property and Real Estate Team.
+If you are interested in discussing any hiring plans or opportunities for Real Estate professionals, please contact our Property and Real Estate Team.

 You may also be interested in: